 These types of cards come in a few different forms, with some offering a flat rewards rate on all of your spending and others offering bonus rewards in certain categories of spending, like groceries or dining.

-To decide which is the best fit for you, think about your spending habits and how much work you’re willing to put into maximizing your rewards: Do you spend a ton in one specific category?
+To decide which is the best fit for you, think about your spending habits and how much work you’re willing to put into maximizing your rewards: Do you spend a lot in one specific category?
 Are you willing to track and enroll in bonus categories every quarter?
-Juggle multiple cards and use different ones for different purchases?
+What about juggling multiple cards and using different ones for different purchases?
 Or would you rather just earn at the same rate on everything you buy?